Fodor's Expert Review Longfellow House and Garden

-The boyhood home of the famous American poet is the first brick house in Portland and the oldest building on the peninsula.
-It's particularly interesting because most of the furnishings, including the young Longfellow's writing desk, are original.
+The boyhood home of the famous American poet was the first brick house in Portland and the oldest building on the peninsula.
+It's particularly interesting, because most of the furnishings, including the young Longfellow's writing desk, are original.
 Wallpaper, window coverings, and a vibrant painted carpet are period reproductions.
 Built in 1785, the large dwelling (a third floor was added in 1815) sits back from the street and has a small portico over its entrance and four chimneys surmounting the roof.
-It's part of the Maine Historical Society, which includes an adjacent museum with exhibits about Maine life and a research library.
+It's part of the Maine Historical Society, which includes an adjacent research library and a museum with exhibits about Maine life.
 After your guided tour, stay for a picnic in the Longfellow Garden; it's open to the public during museum hours.